AdaCore/aws/readme.txt

      appropriate response to the client about the status of the download (position in the waiting queue, download about to start).

-   - Implements a set of JavaScript templates to ease Ajax (Asynchronous JavaScript language and XML demos) based developments with with AWS.
+   - Implement a set of JavaScript templates to ease Ajax (Asynchronous JavaScript language and XML demos) based developments with AWS.
      This is also known as XML HTTP Requests.

    - Add support for partial downloads on client and server side.
 AWS can